czyys/dustforceguide/README.md

 \
 For sloped ceilings the easiest solution is to simply not dash after landing a good enough slope boost.
 In case of the one slanted ceiling though there are 2 ways of dealing with it:
-* Landing and dashing near the top of the one-tile slope which makes the dash end in time to still get the dust
+* Landing and dashing near the top of the one-tile slope which makes the dash end in time to still get the dust.
+It's not easy as it requires a downdash quickly followed by the dash on the slope.

 ![32.webp](Resources/32.webp)